 Side effects appear to be extremely rare, but in the event that you do experience any, the government has established a relief system to cover medical expenses or disability pensions.

-1) The municipality in which you are a resident will mail you a vaccination ticket and notification letter.
+1) The municipality in which you are a resident will mail you a vaccination coupon and notification letter.

 2) You must select a local medical facility or vaccination site and make a reservation by phone or online.

-3) Bring your ticket and ID with you.
+3) Bring your coupon and ID with you.

 4) You will be asked to write down your health condition and medical history.
 A doctor will then conduct an examination to determine whether you can receive the vaccination.